-Homebrew App Store allows you to download homebrew apps for HBL directly in the app.
+Homebrew App Store allows you to download homebrew apps directly in the app.
 Installed apps can also be reinstalled, updated, or deleted.
 It is an attempt at a poor man's Cydia for Wii U!

 Although "store" is in the name, the apps within are all free-- If a specific homebrew developer wants to charge for their app, they would have to do so outside of HBAS.
 The name just refers to the concept of an App Store.

 This app wouldn't exist without without any help!